Cloud computing terms

 A company that provides a cloud-based platform, infrastructure, application or storage services, usually for a fee.
 Learn more about cloud service providers.

 Groups of networked computers that act together to perform large tasks, such as analysing huge sets of data and weather modelling.
 Cloud computing lets you assemble and use vast computer grids for specific time periods and purposes, paying only for your usage, and saving the time and expense of purchasing and deploying the necessary resources yourself.
+Learn more about grid computing.

 The ability to dynamically provision and de-provision computer processing, memory and storage resources to meet changing demands without worrying about capacity planning and engineering for peak usage.
+Learn more about elastic computing.

 infrastructure as a service (IaaS)